asvae/my-articles/4-vue-js-diy-smart-navigation-panel/vue-js-diy-smart-navigation-panel.md

 If you missed something check the [complete component](src/NavigationBlock.vue).
 You might also use it "as is" in case of harsh deadlines.

 That's it.
-Let me know how it works for you.
+Let me know if it works for you.